 The act also created the National Prison Rape Elimination Commission and charged it with drafting standards for eliminating prison rape.
 Those standards were published in June 2009 and turned over to the Department of Justice for review and passage as a final rule.
 The Department of Justice published the final PREA Standards in the Federal Register on June 20, 2012, and they became effective August 20, 2012.

-In 2010, the Bureau of Justice Assistance funded the National PREA Resource Center to continue to provide federally funded training and technical assistance to states and localities, and to serve as a single-stop resource for research and tools for all those in the field working to come into compliance with the federal standards.
+In 2010, the Bureau of Justice Assistance funded the National PREA Resource Center to continue to provide information, guidance, and resources to PREA auditors and key stakeholders to support PREA audits and facilitate compliance with the PREA Standards.

 Learn more about Governors' compliance certification required under the PREA statute.